Limiting directions for random walks in classical affine Weyl groups: Lumping to Two-Species TASEPs

 By identifying $1$ and $\1$ to $*$ in the last site, the six transitions in the first column become the transitions in the third column.
 It is also easy to see that the rates match correctly.
 In particular, the rates of the last pair of transitions on the left add up to give the last rate on the right.
 This completes the proof. \end{proof}

 As a consequence of Proposition~\ref{prop:kcoloring} and Theorem~\ref{thm:lump}, it is enough to study correlations in the \dstar{} to determine the necessary correlations in the various multiTASEPs.
-To this end we study a two-row process in Section \ref{sec:duchi-schaeffer}.
+This is the major technical part of this work and is taken up in Section~\ref{sec:part}.
+First, we study a two-row process in Section \ref{sec:duchi-schaeffer}.

-\section{The two-row $D^*$ process}
+\section{The Two-Row $D^*$ Process}

 In this section, we define a Markov chain we call the {\em two-row $D^*$ process} and we will prove that it lumps to the \dstar{}.
 The strategy is similar to the one used by Duchi and Schaeffer~\cite{duchi-schaeffer-2005} for what they call the 3-TASEP.